 This guide seeks to shed light on the various formal channels Indonesians in the diaspora can use to send money home, the information they need, and the crucial factors to bear in mind when sending money home.
-Also, if you are interested about working or living in Indonesia, our guide to moving and living abroad as an expat in Indonesia, will give you all the information you need.
+Also, if you are interested in working or living in Indonesia, our guide to moving and living abroad as an expat in Indonesia will give you all the information you need.

 Sending money to Indonesia is simple and easy.
 Follow these steps to get started and find the best money transfer services.

 Instead of sending money through account mediators, there are formal ways you can transfer funds to your family back home.
-What is even more attractive is that these channels cost less, are secure, and take lesser time to get your money across.
+Even more attractive is that these channels cost less, are secure, and take less time to get your money across.

-As part of Project Greenback 2.0. initiated by the World Bank, several sector players such as Indonesia’s Central Bank, BNP2TKI, Indonesian Financial Service Authority (OJK), and local governments have come together to promote formal remittance channels.
+As part of Project Greenback 2.0. initiated by the World Bank, several sector players such as Indonesia’s Central Bank, BNP2TKI, the Indonesian Financial Service Authority (OJK), and local governments have come together to promote formal remittance channels.
 Below are the ways you can send money to Indonesia.

-Indonesia has 115 commercial banks that are fully licenced under the Banking Act to participate in the payment system.
+Indonesia has 115 commercial banks fully licensed under the Banking Act to participate in the payment system.
 Rural banks are about 1,620 but are restricted as to the type of transactions they can execute.
 As long as the recipient has an account with a bank that can handle international transfers, you can directly deposit to their account.

 Wire transfers can take anywhere between 3 to 5 days to get to the recipient accounts.
 In most cases, fees are paid by the sender, but in some cases, the recipient may be charged landing fees by the receiving bank.